 Beginning March 12, face masks will no longer be required in Everett Public Schools or on school buses.
-Masks are optional, so you can continue to wear a mask if you wish.
+Masks are optional, so your student can continue to wear a mask if they wish.

 There are several situations for schools that will continue to require masking: